normcyr/home-assistant-montreal-aqi/README.md

 - Acceptable: From 26 to 50
 - Poor: 51 or higher

-## License
+## Licence

-This project is licensed under the MIT License.
-See the [LICENSE](LICENCE) file for details.
+This project is licensed under the MIT Licence.
+See the [LICENCE](LICENCE) file for details.

 ## Disclaimer